Exclusive: Amber Ruffin Admits Spending Tens Of Thousands On A Skit About Trump Losing 2016 Election, “That’s How Certain I Was” [VIDEO]

 Can you imagine spending tens of thousands of dollars on a skit about something that ended up not actually happening?

 It’s Wednesday and a brand new episode of “The Carlos Watson Show” goes live today and we’ve got not one but TWO exclusive clips for your viewing pleasure.
 Today’s guest is none other than Amber Ruffin, the star of “The Amber Ruffin Show” which airs on NBC Universal’s streaming service Peacock.
-In the first clip Amber describes how she embarrassed herself when she met Whoopi Goldberg for the first time.
+In the first clip, Amber describes how she embarrassed herself when she met Whoopi Goldberg for the first time.

+“When I met Whoopi Goldberg at Late Night Seth and they let me go in and say hi to her and I said ‘I love you, I love you…’ I couldn’t stop saying it!
+I said it 50 times.
+I couldn’t say anything else because no other words could come out.
+I was so embarrassed.”

 Check out the clip below:

-Wow that’s wild.
+Wow, that’s wild.
 Can you imagine being rendered so speechless by someone that all you can say is “I love you” over and over again?
-What star do you think would do that to you?
+What star do you think you would have that reaction for?

 Hit the flip for the second exclusive clip of Amber.